 Low-cost ventilation systems – Perma-Vent

 The most affordable ventilation system is the Perma-Vent.
 These vents are environmentally friendly and contain no moving parts - meaning there is no maintenance required.
-The Perma-Vent is a form of passive ventilation and allows warm moist air carrying moisture to escape outside the building while encouraging airflow through a property.
+The Perma-Vent is a form of passive ventilation and allows warm air carrying moisture to escape outside the building while encouraging airflow through a property.

 Perma-Vents are easy to install and can be installed in as many rooms as required.
 They can also be installed in kitchens and bathrooms however should not take the place of a good quality mechanical extraction fan.
 The unit contains a vapour permeable membrane.
 This allows vapour to leave the building without allowing a draught back inside, ensuring your tenant’s home stays draught free.